mtdvio/going-to-production/spa-checklist.md

  - [ ] Licences of my app's 3rd-party dependencies are not violated
  - [ ] My app does not violate cryptography policies and laws
+ - [ ] My app is compliant according to the organisation standards

+## Accessibility

+  - [ ] My app is accessible

+    - Colors and contrast are color-blind friendly OR there is a possiblity to switch to high-contrast mode
+    - My app is screenreader-friendly
+    - My app has keyboard navigation

 ## Deployment